Every request must include your API key. You can send it in two ways:

 Key format

-X-API-Keyheader, or fall back toapi_keyquery parameter if the header is missing. - Format check — If missing, shorter than 10 characters, or longer than 256 characters →
+X-API-Keyheader, or from theapi-keyquery parameter if the header is missing. - Checks format — Missing, too short (< 10 chars), or too long (> 256 chars) →

-- Revocation and pause check — If the key is revoked, expired, or paused (e.g. subscription payment failed) →
+- Checks status — Revoked, expired, or paused (e.g. payment failed) →

-403 account_suspended. - IP allowlist — If the key has an IP allowlist, the request IP is validated.
-Mismatch →
+403 account_suspended. - Checks IP allowlist — If configured, request IP must match →

-402 credits_exhausted. - Scope validation — If the key has restricted endpoint scopes, the requested endpoint is checked →
+402 credits_exhausted. - Checks scopes — If the key has restricted endpoints, the requested path must be allowed →

-All checks pass → the request is served.
+If all checks pass, the request is served.

 Key management